EnhancedNetwork/TOHE-Docs/options/Neutrals/Killing/BloodKnight.md

 ---

 The Blood Knight wins when they're the last killing role alive and the amount of <font color=#8cffff>Crewmates</font> is lower or equal to the amount of Blood Knights.
 The Blood Knight gains a temporary shield after every kill that makes them immortal for a few seconds.
-* Max
-  * Set the Maximum amount of Blood Knights that can be in a match
 * Kill Cooldown
   * Set how long a Blood Knight has to wait to Kill
 * Can Vent